 Planned Flu Clinics

-We will give updates on our social media platforms so make sure you have liked our Facebook page (https://www.facebook.com/Tynerroad/) and follow our Instagram account (https://www.instagram.com/tynerrdmedicalcentre/)!
+We will give updates on our social media platforms as well as here on our website, so make sure you have liked our Facebook page (https://www.facebook.com/Tynerroad/) and follow our Instagram account (https://www.instagram.com/tynerrdmedicalcentre/)!

 What is Influenza (flu)